svtk/AtomicKotlinCourse/Programming Basics/Hello, World/Exercise 4/task.md

 shortcut is a special key combination that causes a specific command to be executed.
 Throughout this course, you'll learn common shortcuts.

-IntelliJ Idea is a *keyboard-centric IDE*, which means you can perform all actions using only the keyboard.
+IntelliJ IDEA is a *keyboard-centric IDE*, which means you can perform all actions using only the keyboard.
 We recommend learning to do everything with keyboard shortcuts.